 -

-Mashup Score: 0Getinge makes infection prevention play with Healthmark buy - 7 month(s) ago
+Mashup Score: 0Getinge makes infection prevention play with Healthmark buy - 2 year(s) ago

 Getinge has acquired Healthmark Industries, a Fraser, Michigan–based provider of instrument care and infection control consumables.